HR Tech

 3. Ask a couple of open-ended questions With open-ended questions, you can get insights that standard rating questions just cannot provide.
 It is golden to put this kind of question in the end but you can also mix them up to make the survey more variated.
 The last question in a survey is smart to have as open-ended as it is rounding up the survey in a good way.

 4. Report the survey results and your action plan Transparency, transparency, transparency.
 So many organizations forget about this.
 Share the results and share it fast.
 That will create a feedback loop that can create an upward trend in your organization.
-Also share the action plan and how you plan to reply on the feedback.
+Also, share the action plan and how you plan to reply to the feedback.
 This will also have a great impact on the response frequency.

 5. Communicate the value and WHY for employees Why are you sending this survey?
 What value does it give for the employee?
-Communicate this in a transparent and direct way!
+Communicate this transparently and directly!
 It is okay to be very specific.
 "We want to decrease our staff turnover" or "We want to become a happier workplace" could be good examples of why you are doing this.

 6. Send surveys often Last bot not least, send surveys often!
 That way you can see what progress you are making.
 As mentioned earlier, keep it short so it doesn't become annoying and be consistent, ask the same questions to see how you improve or decrease in those questions.

 Conclusion Happy employees are engaged employees and that is great for your business.
-Employee Happiness Survey's are an important part to find out what your employees thinks about your culture in order to drive change.
-Create a short survey, follow up the results fast, share it and repeat.
+Employee Happiness Surveys are an important part of finding out what your employees think about your culture to drive change.
+Create a short survey, follow up the results fast, share it, and repeat.
 Make sure to ask the same questions so you can follow your progress.
-Share the values for the employee and why you are doing this.
-Best of luck!
+Share the values of the employee and why you are doing this.
+Remember, you can do it for free, just use our 2-week trial here.

 If you have any other questions or would like to create a first free employee happiness survey, book a demo with us and we will make sure to help you get going.